lantiga/hirop/README.md

 # hirop

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure data layer for asynchronous multi-document consistency and related goodness.
+Alpha stage, expect a stable release by the end of 2012.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Orobix Srl

 Distributed under the Eclipse Public License, the same as Clojure.